Nico Casavecchia: Career

-Since December 2012 Casavecchia has lived in Brooklyn and collaborates with the production company 1st Avenue Machine as member of their roster of directors.

-Short films
+In 2012, Casavecchia moved to New York.
+He currently lives in Los Angeles with his wife and collaborator, Mercedes Arturo.

-In 2009 Casavecchia directed Salesman in the Mirror, a 9 minutes comedy following a pivotal night in the life of a frustrated director of commercials traveling to Barcelona.
+In 2009 Casavecchia directed Salesman in the Mirror, a 9-minute comedy following a pivotal night in the life of a frustrated director of commercials traveling to Barcelona.
 The film was distributed by Future Shorts.
-In 2010 he released (with Sebastian Baptista) Buildings & Vampires, a tribute to the movie Where the Wild Things Are by Spike Jonze.
-In the short Casavecchia and Baptista employ part of the original movie soundtrack to re create the story Max tell his mother.
-The short story comes to life in a multi-technique animation sequence.
+In 2010 he released Buildings & Vampires, a tribute to the movie Where the Wild Things Are by Spike Jonze.
+In the short Casavecchia employs part of the original movie soundtrack to re-create the story Max tells his mother.
+The short story comes to life in a mix-media animation.
 Buildings and Vampires was showcased in festivals around the world.

-In 2016 it premiered his first feature film, Finding Sofia.
+Casavecchia made his feature-length directorial debut when he wrote and directed the romantic comedy Finding Sofía (2016).
+The film premiered at the Austin Film Festival and picked up distribution from Gunpowder & Sky / FilmBuff internationally.

+Casavecchia next collaborated with the multidisciplinary artist Martín Allais as a writer and co-director of BattleScar, a VR film starring Rosario Dawson following the story of Lupe, a Puerto Rican American teen who yearns to conquer the Punk Rock Scene of the New York’s Lower East Side in the late 70s.
+BattleScar premiered at the 2018 Sundance Film Festival in the New Frontiers category and collected critical acclaim.
+Adi Robertson from The Verge described BattleScar as having “unusual confidence and sophistication.”
+BattleScar was also covered by IndieWire, Screen Anarchy, Filmmaker Magazine, among other outlets, and won Best VR Experience at the Raindance Film Festival in London.